0xjei/SawChain/processor/README.md

 ```

 ### Product Type
-Along a food supply-chain tons of different quantities of products are moved every day.
+Inside a food supply-chain tons of different quantities of products are moved every day.
 Each company has its own particular working process that involves only particular products.
-A Product Type is used to identify a particular type of product that can be produced, processed and sell along the supply chain.
+A Product Type is used to identify a particular type of product that can be produced, processed and sold along the supply chain.
-Multiple product types can derive from one type of product, each of which has its own quantity conversion rate,
+Multiple product types can derive from one type of product, each of which has its own conversion rate for the quantity,
 which varies from production process to product quality.

 ```protobuf